2003 Hamilton, Ontario, municipal election: Mayoral election

-City Council Election
+City council election

 Ward One (Chedoke-Cootes)

 The race for Ward One councillor was marked by nine-year incumbent councillor Marvin Caplan's faltering support because of a major issue.
 During the campaign Marvin Caplan openly supported the completion of the Red Hill Creek Expressway, opposed by a majority of Ward One's residents.

-Challenger Brian McHattie, who had run for Mayor in 1997, was a 43-year-old environmental consultant at the time of the election, and received support due to his opposition to the Red Hill Creek Expressway.
-Michael Puskas, the third candidate in the race, was a local lawyer who echoed Caplan's support for the Expressway.
+Challenger Brian McHattie, who had run for mayor in 1997, was a 43-year-old environmental consultant at the time of the election, and received support due to his opposition to the Red Hill Creek Expressway.
+Michael Puskas, the third candidate in the race, was a local lawyer who echoed Caplan's support for the expressway.